Daniel Fridljand

 September 2022 – May 2023 New Haven, USA

-Chosen as one of two master’s students to represent the University of Heidelberg in a year-long study abroad program at Yale University.
+Chosen as one of two Master’s students to represent the University of Heidelberg in a year-long study abroad program at Yale University.
 Hosted by the Applied Mathematics Program.
 Advised by Smita Krishnaswamy.
+Course work on Geometric & Topological Methods in Machine Learning, Differentiable Manifolds, Deep Learning, Statistical Methods in Human Genetics

 European Molecular Biology Laboratory